seq-code/seqcode/README.md

 The type of a species or subspecies is a designated DNA sequence that is compliant with the minimum standards designated by the SeqCode Committee for genome, metagenome-assembled genome, or single- amplified genome sequences.
-The sequence must be available in the International Nucleotide Sequence Database Collaboration (INSDC).
+The sequence must be available in two public databases or the International Nucleotide Sequence Database Collaboration (INSDC).
 Upon recommendations of the SeqCode Committee or subcommittees on the taxonomy of specific groups, the SeqCode Committee may approve other minimal standards as suitable types for specific groups.

 ##### Rule 18b
 The type of a species or subspecies must unambiguously identify the taxon.
 Names